Travel and expenses policy

 • or, assistant director

 Bookings should be made by procurement card.
 The employee should retain a copy of the authorisation.
-The service area business support team will assist with these arrangements.
+The service area Business Support Team can assist with these arrangement.

 Reimbursement of mileage

-Employees will be reimbursed for miles travelled for work in accordance with:
+Employees will be reimbursed for miles travelled for work in accordance with either:

 • total mileage incurred in the day, in excess of their home to contractual work base return journey